Arma Reforger Marine Milsim / Recruiting Station

 Expanded SOTF MISFIT Overview

-The website is organized as a long-form command archive: unit history, MOS education, chain of command, awards, qualifications, deployment records, recruiting standards, and a world-monitor dashboard all connect back to the same roster.
-The goal is to give every page enough context that a new member can understand what the command archive represents without needing outside explanation.
+The website is organized to help new members understand the formation before they join it: unit history, MOS education, chain of command, awards, qualifications, deployment records, recruiting standards, and the World Monitor all connect back to the same roster.
+The goal is simple: make it easy to find your place and hard to fake commitment.

 Chain of Command

-Records are treated as service jackets.
-Each page keeps rank, grade, callsign, current billet, prior billets, deployment citations, awards, qualification badges, ribbon stacks, and unit association in a consistent format.
-Unit association controls the unit background and prevents duplicate active-unit assignment.
+Profiles are treated like service jackets.
+Rank, grade, callsign, billet, prior billets, deployment citations, awards, qualification badges, ribbon stacks, and unit association all show what a member has earned.

 Unit Pages